 People have little power to change how expensive the health care industry is becoming.
 Thankfully, there are some products and advantages you can use to soften the blow of the high-cost as much as possible.
+Medicare Plan G is one of those products.
+We will discuss the coverage in the article below.

 Much like traditional Medicare and the surrounding fields, Medigap plans can be confusing, but we are here to help.
 There are ten different Medicare supplements, but only three are what we would consider comprehensive coverage.
 Plan C, G, and F are the three that meet our standards of comprehensive coverage.